Weʼre raising £60,000 to film the world's first social enterprise feature film

 A Social Enterprise business model will re-invest its profits to a good cause, rather than pay dividends to shareholders.
 That’s what we intend to do with ‘Skem, I Love You’.
 Once the film is produced, all profits generated from the film will support an independent ‘Skem, I Love You’ fund made available for Skelmersdale residents to fund creative projects.

 Social Enterprise is also at the core of our approach to film production.
 It’s through our stories that we are able to run actual projects that will have an impact on the community.
-For instance, in response to a rise in knife crime, we are working with vulnerable Skelmersdale teens, supervised by the older community of skilled retired men who run the Men’s Shed to build a Pyramid Stage made from reused materials.
-This will be a permanent structure for future arts events in Skelmersdale.
-The project will be supported by a local building firm, leading to work experience placements for the young participants.
+For instance, in response to a rise in knife crime, we are planning to work with vulnerable Skelmersdale teens, supervised by the older community of skilled retired men who run the Men’s Shed to build a Pyramid Stage made from reused materials.
+This will be a mobile structure for future arts events in Skelmersdale.
+Hopefully the project will be supported by a local building firm, leading to work experience placements for the young participants.
 Just one example of our innovative approach to film making.

 What social enterprises are you working with?